rentruewang/mind/code/journey.md

 ### 2024

-I adopted the simplity doctrine, and tolerate no code duplication.
+I adopted the simplicity doctrine, and tolerate no code duplication.
 At this time, I optimize for simplicity, not just in writing code, but also in the compiled instructions / machine code (no extra computation).
 Writing the bocoel project gave me a lot of real world application to my knowledge on architecture (depending on abstraction, which evolves into strategy pattern, which at the time I didn't make an explicit connection but is obvious I figured this type of idea out retrospectively)